Those Were the Lesbians

 “No fights.”

 “You went too early for fights.
-Did you meet anyone.”
+Did you meet anyone?”

-“No. I didn’t even see any lesbians. “
+“No one talked to me.
+I didn’t even see any lesbians. “

 “No lesbians?
-Who was there?”
+No lesbians?
+Well, who was there?”

 They burst out laughing.
 I looked at Lorraine, confused.
 She slapped her leg, wiped her eyes.